 3 - 5

-Students will learn about the seasons, become familiar with the process of wool production, and explore how trade and barter have historically allowed people to satisfy their needs and wants.
+Students investigate the seasons, explore the process of wool production, and discover how trade and barter have historically allowed people to satisfy their needs and wants.
+Grades 3-5

 1 hour per activity

 - A New Coat for Anna by Harriet Ziefert (used in all activities)

 - Copies of My Seasons Book, 1 per student (print back-to-back, flipped on short edge)

 - Wool Production Pictures (optional; print 1 for every 2 students)

 - Seasons Book Cutouts (optional; 1 per student)

 - Construction paper: red, yellow, orange, and green (optional)